 The goal of learningtower

-is to provide a user-friendly R package to provide easy access to a subset of variables from PISA data collected from the OECD, for the years 2000 - 2018, collected on a three year basis.
-This is an excellent dataset for exploring and visualizing data.
-This dataset can also be used for other analytically purposes as well as statistical computations.
+is to provide a user-friendly R package to provide easy access to a subset of variables from PISA data collected from the OECD.
+Version 1.1.0 of this package provides the data for the years 2000 - 2022.
+The survey data is published every three years.
+This is an excellent real world dataset for data exploring, data visualising and statistical computations.

 The Programme for International Student Assessment (PISA) is an international assessment measuring student performance in reading, mathematical and scientific literacy.